Jane C. Wright: Early life, family, and education

-Jane attended Smith College, originally wanting to pursue a degree in art, however, her father suggested to change her studies to pre-medical studies.
-After her studies at Smith College, Jane earned a full scholarship to study medicine at New York Medical College.
-She graduated as a part of an accelerated three-year program at the top of her class in 1945 with the honors award.
-After graduating from medical school, Dr. Wright earned an internship at Bellevue Hospital during 1945 and 1946.
-In 1947, she married David D. Jones, Jr, an attorney, and she completed her surgical residency at Harlem Hospital in 1948, where her father was.
+Wright's family had a strong history of academic achievement in medicine.
+She was born in 1919 in Manhattan, New York, to Corinne Cooke, a public school teacher, and Louis T. Wright, who was one of the first African American graduates from Harvard Medical School.
+He was the first African American doctor at a public hospital in New York City.
+During his 30 years working at the Harlem Hospital, he founded and directed the Harlem Hospital Cancer Research Foundation.
+Louis T. Wright's biological father, Dr. Ceah Ketcham Wright, who was born into slavery but graduated from medical school, before dying when Louis T. Wright was four years old.
+Louis T. Wright's stepfather was William F. Penn, the first African-American graduate of Yale Medical College.
+Jane Wright's uncle, Harold Dadford West, was also a physician, who ultimately became the president of Meharry Medical College.

 As a child, Wright attended the Ethical Culture Fieldston School, then the "Ethical Culture" school and the "Fieldston School", from which she graduated in 1938.
-During her time at the Fieldston School, Wright was very involved.
+During her time at the Fieldston School, Wright was very involved in extracurricular activities.
 She served as the school's yearbook art editor and was named the captain of the swim team.
 Her favorite subjects to study were math and science.
-After attending the Fieldston School, Wright received a scholarship to Smith College, where she furthered her studies and continued to be very involved.
-Here, she swam on the varsity swim team and found a passion for the German language, where she lived in the school's German house for a while.
-She graduated with an art degree from Smith College in 1942.
-Once her time here was finished, she received yet another a scholarship to the New York Medical College, where she was required to graduate in only three years due to World War II.
-She received her medical degree with honors in 1945.
-She then immediately accepted an internship at Bellevue Hospital.
+After attending the Fieldston School, Wright received a scholarship to Smith College, where she furthered her studies and continued to be very involved in extracurricular activities.
+She swam on the varsity swim team, discovered a passion for the German language, and lived in the school's German house for a while.
+Wright graduated with an art degree from Smith College in 1942.
+After her time at Smith, Wright received another scholarship, to attend the New York Medical College.
+She graduated as a part of an accelerated three-year program at the top of her class in 1945 with the honors award.